Information about our Chemical, Biological, Radiological and Nuclear (CBRN) incident management services

 FireMet is a weather system designed to provide fire and rescue service (FRS) responders with the latest weather information to help them identify a safe approach when dealing with a major incident.

 Developed in collaboration with the Department for Communities and Local Government (DCLG), FireMet is a password-protected, web-based system available to all FRS Incident Command Units and mobilising centres, as well as the National Coordination Centre.
-This system is available through Hazard and risk management and is for fire service personnel only.
+This system is available through Hazard Manager and is for fire service personnel only.

 We work with Natural England and the Countryside Council for Wales to help them prepare against fire threat with the Met Office Fire Severity Index.
 The index provides an assessment of the current day's fire severity and a forecast of the fire severity over the coming five days.